You are invited to download and distribute these free resources to help creative enterprises become even more successful.

 Create Your Own Business Formula

-Article about devising a winning business strategy.
+Article about devising a winning business strategy in the creative industries.
 In English and several other languages available here.

 Free extracts from book ‘Chase One Rabbit: Strategic Marketing for Business Success.
 63 Tips, Techniques and Tales for Creative Entrepreneurs’